You are here

 If you've misplaced your EIN, don't worry; the IRS makes it easy to retrieve a lost EIN.
 In fact, you have several convenient methods of finding a lost EIN:

-Ask the IRS to search for your EIN by calling the Business & Specialty Tax Line.
-You will need to provided identifying information to verify that you are authorized to receive the EIN.
+- Ask the IRS to search for your EIN by calling the Business & Specialty Tax Line.
+You will need to provide identifying information to verify that you are authorized to receive the EIN.

 How do I find another business's EIN?